IBM/blue-cloud-mirror/game/README.md

 ## Option 1: Local Setup of the Web Application

 In the easiest case the game can be set up on a local machine in less than five minutes.
 In this case only the game web application is run without being able to register users and having highscores.
-To set up the game locally, invoke the following commands:
+To set up the game locally, make sure you have installed the first four prerequisites below ([git](https://git-scm.com/downloads), [node](https://nodejs.org/en/download/),  [vue](https://cli.vuejs.org/) and [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable)).

+Then invoke the following commands:

 ```
 $ git clone https://github.com/IBM/blue-cloud-mirror.git